sunshine69/ansible-role-sonarqube/README.md

 * `sonar_scanner_property_file_name` - Optional - Default: sonar-scanner.properties

-   We will use anisble find module to find out where the file name is and then template it using our template to configure the scanner.
+   We will use ansible find module to find out where the file name is and then template it using our template to configure the scanner.